Joint Time Frequency and Order Analysis Tool for DIAdem

 The Joint Time Frequency and Order Analysis tool consists of three main components: Joint-Time Frequency Spectrum, Order Analysis Frequency Spectrum, and Order Analysis Order Spectrum.
 One way to visualize the difference in these analyses is to look at what data is generated and displayed.

+To switch between these components, simply select the type of analysis in the Analysis Type pull-down box.
 Switching between these components will, as appropriate, make certain components visible/invisible on the dialog.
-There is also an additional function that is provided by the tool: the RPMs Channel from Tach.
+There is one additional function that is provided by the tool: the RPMs Channel from Tach.
 Channel selection.
-This routine generates an RPM channel from a tachometer pulse or rotary encoder channel.
+This function converts a tachometer pulse or rotary encoder channel into an RPM channel.
 For more information, see the Additional Tool Functions section of this document.

 There are many Automatic Axis Value Checking routines that are built into the tool.
 Due to the nature of the analysis algorithms, there are many limitations on what values can be put into the axis high, low, and mesh line input boxes.
 There are several routines built into the tool that will automatically check and prevent illegal values from being placed into the axis value boxes.